marrious11/marrious11/README.md

 ## Hello 👋
 I'm Mario, a Computer Scientist at [UB](https://ubuea.cm).
-Skills Set
+Skill Set

 ## My Projects
 - [Honex](https://honex.com), an educational and mass agro-production of honey and healthy brevagies using computer science and mathematics.